chrisvalmonte/concentration/README.md

 ## About

 This project demonstrates my HTML, CSS, and JavaScript fundamentals.
 It is a browser-based card matching game, also known as Concentration.
-Provided with a starter project consisting of some HTML and CSS styling, I will convert the static project into an interactive one and customize it as well.
+Provided with a starter project consisting of some HTML and CSS styling, I converted the static project into an interactive one and customized it as well.

 ## How The Game Works